syncfusion-content/xamarin-docs/Xamarin/Accordion/Accessibility.md

 ---
 layout: post
-title: Automation | Accordion for Xamarin.Forms | Syncfusion.
+title: Automation in Xamarin Accordion Control | Syncfusion
-description: Describes about automation id of Accordion.
+description: Describes about setting automation id to find and interact with inner elements in Accordion
 platform: Xamarin
 control: Accordion
 documentation: ug
 ---
-# Automation Id
+# AutomationId

-The Accordion control has built in AutomationId for inner elements.
-Please find following table of AutomationIds of inner elements.
-To keep unique AutomationID, These inner element's Automation IDs get updated based on Accordion's Automation ID.
-For example, if we set Accordion's AutomationId as "Accordion.AutomationId = Automation" then Automation framework will interact the `Accordion` as `AutomationItem1 Expander` when you tap expander icon of first AccordionItem.
-Here, along with the control's AutomationId, count of an item will also be added.
-The following image denoted the AutomationIds of inner elements.
+The Accordion control has built-in `AutomationId` for inner elements.
+The `AutomationId` API allows the automation framework to find and interact with the inner elements of the Accordion control.
+To keep unique AutomationId, these inner element's AutomationIds are updated based on Accordion control `AutomationId`.

+For example, if we set Accordion's AutomationId as "Automation" then Automation framework will interact with expander icon of AccordionItem  as `AutomationItem1 Expander`.
+Here, along with the control's AutomationId, index of an item will also be added for differentiating each AccordionItem expander.

 <table>
 <tr>